shivannis/xandr-docs-public/xandr-docs/invest/bulk-importer-guidelines-for-segment-groups.md

 # Bulk importer guidelines for segment groups

+> [!WARNING]
-Please do not rename the Segment Groups sheet within the bulk importer template.
+> Please do not rename the Segment Groups sheet within the bulk importer template.

 ## Temporary ID information